KhosroRezaee/Multiple-Sclerosis-classification-based-on-MR-Images/README.md

 First: readingStep.m ----->> Reading images and feature extraction (Fractal and Pseudo Zernike moments descriptors).

-Second: classificationStep.m ---->> Optimized ELM which has been improved by Shufed frog-leaping algorithm.
+Second: classificationStep.m ---->> Optimized ELM which has been improved by Shuffled frog-leaping algorithm.